Back to National Guide

 Brisbane-Specific Considerations

-Queenslander decks and verandahs (Paddington, Red Hill, Ashgrove, New Farm, Hawthorne).
+Queenslander verandahs and decks (Paddington, Red Hill, Ashgrove, New Farm, Hawthorne).
 The classic Queenslander often has verandahs on two or three sides, plus a rear deck for entertaining.
-The total timber area can be substantial.
-These decks are typically hardwood (often the original timbers) and respond well to quality decking oil.
-The elevated nature of Queenslanders means deck boards are well-ventilated from underneath, which is good for timber health but means they cop direct sun on the top surface.
+The total timber area can be substantial: 40–80 m2 is not unusual when you add up verandahs, stairs, and the main deck.
+These decks are typically original hardwood (often tallowwood or spotted gum) and respond well to quality penetrating oil.
+The elevated nature of Queenslanders means deck boards are well-ventilated from underneath, which is good for timber health, but the top surface cops direct northern sun.
+A premium penetrating oil like Intergrain UltraDeck or Sikkens Cetol Deck Ultra is worth the extra cost on these feature decks.

 UV and maintenance cycles.
-This is the biggest difference between Brisbane and southern cities.
+This is the single biggest difference between Brisbane and southern cities.
 A freshly oiled merbau deck in Brisbane starts showing UV bleaching within 6–8 months.
-The conventional wisdom is to re-oil annually in Brisbane, compared to every 18–24 months in Melbourne.
+The industry standard is to re-oil annually in Brisbane, compared to every 18–24 months in Melbourne.
 This is a maintenance cost to factor in, not just the initial application.
-Some homeowners manage this with a DIY annual re-oil and have a professional do a thorough clean-and-oil every 2–3 years.
+Some homeowners manage this with a DIY annual re-oil ($100–$200 in materials for a 30 m2 deck) and have a professional do a thorough clean-and-oil every 2–3 years.

-Wet season timing.
+Wet season and scheduling.
 Timber must be dry for 48–72 hours before coating.
-During Brisbane's wet season (December to March), finding that dry window can be tricky.
-The ideal months for deck and fence work in Brisbane are April through November.
-Autumn is particularly good: warm enough for proper coating penetration but with less UV intensity than summer.
+During Brisbane's wet season (December to March), afternoon storms can close the drying window without warning.
+The best months for deck and fence work in Brisbane are April through November.
+Autumn is ideal: warm enough for proper coating penetration (the oil needs the timber pores open) but with lower UV intensity than summer, which means the coating cures more gradually and penetrates deeper.

 Modern estates (Springfield, North Lakes, Redbank Plains, Ormeau).
 Many newer homes have smaller decks or courtyards with either hardwood or composite decking.
-Colorbond fencing (no painting required) is increasingly common in newer suburbs, reducing the fence painting component.
+Colorbond fencing (no painting required) is increasingly common in newer suburbs, reducing the fence painting component of a job.
+If you have a mix of timber deck and Colorbond fencing, your quote will be deck-only.

 Hiring a Licensed Painter in QLD